MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-04-deploy-solution.md

 ---

-## 6. Configure Azure Blob Storage resource to use passwordless credentials
+## 6. Configure system assigned identity to access Azure Blob Storage resources with passwordless credentials

 You enabled System Assigned Identity for the function app in a preceding step.
 Add that system assigned identity to your blob storage resource.